-The handheld, mobile Nug from Flowhub is the standard of doing business in my stores.
+The handheld, mobile Nug scanner from Flowhub is the standard of doing business in my stores.
 It reduces human error and creates a positive experience for our medical marijuana patients.

 Whether you have one cannabis business or many, you need to have visibility into the performance of all parts of the business.
 When you’re assessing vendors, look for the ability to see product breakdowns, easy-to-decipher tables of net sales, and comprehensive executive dashboards.
 Make sure you see these reporting capabilities in action during the demo and that they run quickly and easily.

 - Employee performance, such as sales by budtender, time sheets, and activity by budtender (like cash drawers, making sales, etc.).
 To prevent theft and human error to your inventory, you need to be able to see every little movement that happens and who did it.